Kroll Opera House: 1895–1931: State opera

 In 1927 the Kroll Opera was again detached from the Staatsoper Unter den Linden as a separate opera company with Otto Klemperer as its resident conductor, re-opened on 19 November with Beethoven's Fidelio.
-During Klemperer's term the house saw world premières as Paul Hindemith's Neues vom Tage in 1929 and Arnold Schönberg's Begleitmusik zu einer Lichtspielszene in 1930.
+During Klemperer's term the house saw world premières as Hindemith's Neues vom Tage in 1929 and Schönberg's Begleitungsmusik zu einer Lichtspielscene in 1930.
 He worked with renowned conductors like Alexander von Zemlinsky and directors like Gustaf Gründgens, as well as Caspar Neher, László Moholy-Nagy, Teo Otto, Oskar Schlemmer and Giorgio de Chirico as stage designers.
 The entire singing cast was placed in the hands of the singing pedagogue, Professor Frederick Husler.
 In an interview on German radio Husler talks about the special atmosphere which existed at the opera house during this period.
 He mentions some of the singers who were engaged at the time: "Jarmilla Novotna, who later went to New York to the Metropolitan Opera.
 Or Kaethe Haidersbach.
 She became very famous as Evchen in "Meistersinger" in Bayreuth.
 Or Maria Schult-Stormburg and Moie Vorbach, two very distinct personalities.
 They went to the other house Unter den Linden later.
 And a very impressive personality: Iso Golland, the Russian.
 He returned to Russia and has become a highly respected pedagogue."
 He describes the generosity which existed among the singers: "Their comradeship was extraordinary.
 No intrigues would arise.
 I remember that before rehearsals for a performance of "Die Verkaufte Braut" three "Brides" were sitting in my room.
 Novotna, Haidersbach and Zaezilie Reich.
 I remember them discussing, absolutely unselfishly, who of them should sing.
 Haidersbach said Novotna was the original Czech.
 Novotna said that Haidersbach had the more suitable lyric voice, whereas she herself was a coloratura soprano.
 And Reich then put forward an argument (and against herself) the benefit of the whole group.
 Where could you find such a thing?"